 What They Found

-They found that a 35-year-old female presented with life-threatening methemoglobinemia at 75% of total hemoglobin.
+They found that a 35-year-old female presented with life-threatening methemoglobinemia at 75% of total haemoglobin.
 Following immediate administration of toluidine-blue and subsequent hyperbaric oxygenation, the patient recovered uneventfully and was discharged 3 days later.

 Canadian Relevance